Microbial Bioactives

 Notes: The number of firms included in the statistical model for the period 2005 to 2012.
 A negative Log Hazard Rate indicates a factor that lowers the risk of exit by bankruptcy.

 Heterogeneity analysis revealed moderate variability among studies, reflecting differences in implementation scale, technological maturity, and regulatory environments.
 However, as illustrated in Figure 2, the forest plot shows that the direction of effect is consistently favorable across individual studies.
-Larger effect sizes were observed in sectors with complex, multi-actor supply chains, where information asymmetry is traditionally high (Hobbs, 2004; Regattieri et al., 2007).
-These results support the argument that blockchain’s decentralized and immutable architecture directly addresses long-standing transparency challenges identified in conventional traceability systems (Kelepouris et al., 2007; Tian, 2017; Casino et al., 2019).
+Larger effect sizes were observed in sectors with complex, multi-actor supply chains, where decentralized information sharing and tamper-resistant recordkeeping offer clear advantages (Xue et al., 2021; Azzi et al., 2019).
+These results support the argument that blockchain’s decentralized and immutable architecture directly addresses long-standing transparency challenges inherent in conventional traceability systems.

 Study / Sample (Intervention Group)